TheLakeMan/Hyperion/HYBRID_CAPABILITIES.md

-# TinyAI Hybrid Capabilities
+# Hyperion Hybrid Capabilities

-TinyAI now supports hybrid local/remote execution through the Model Context Protocol (MCP).
+Hyperion now supports hybrid local/remote execution through the Model Context Protocol (MCP).
 This document provides an overview of the hybrid capabilities, architecture, and usage.

 ## Overview

-The hybrid capabilities enable TinyAI to transparently switch between local execution and remote execution via MCP servers.
+The hybrid capabilities enable Hyperion to transparently switch between local execution and remote execution via MCP servers.
 This provides several benefits:

 1. **Scalability**: Handle larger models than would be possible on the local device
 2. **Performance**: Offload computation to more powerful remote servers when needed